Jason Jones (activist/filmmaker)

 He later became Chairman of the Hawaii Young Republicans, and worked as Chief-of-Staff for State Representative Mark Moses.

 Jones' other credentials include: Director of Hawaii Right to Life, National Youth Director of American Life League, grassroots Director of Brownback for President, and Public Relations Director for the world's largest international anti-abortion organization, Human Life International [2001-7].

 Jones is the founder of The Great Campaign/The Vulnerable People Project and host on The Jason Jones Show.
 His media appearances include interviews on ABC's Politically Incorrect, Fox and CNN.

 Activism

-In March 2009, Jones travelled to Sudan and visited refugees in Northern Aweil, on the Darfur border and inspected 26 new water wells.
-In addition, he distributed $2 million in food, medicine, and other aid.
-This visit was undertaken despite the expulsion of all non-governmental organizations and a warning of unsafe travel from the U.S. State Department.

-Jones began working in the anti-abortion movement while he was attending the University of Hawaii.
+Jones began working in the anti-abortion movement while he was attending the University of Hawaiʻi.
 He formed the Pro-Life Student Union and was chairman of the Hawaii chapter of Young Americans for Freedom, a group of conservative student activists.

-Jones has also worked as an activist against hunger in the United States.
-In this area of his activism, he also launched The Vulnerable People Project.

-Other areas of advocacy by Jones include:

-Uyghur People of China: Jones has been vocal in raising awareness of the oppression of the ethnic Uyghur peoples in mainland China.

-Crisis in Afghanistan, 2021-22: The crisis precipitated by the United States military pullout from Afghanistan left local political and social infrastructure in shambles.
-Jones spearheaded aid to the estimated 1 million children at-risk for starvation in the aftermath.
-He used his public position as a filmmaker to raise awareness of the sufferings of the Afghani people.